HazyResearch/data-centric-ai/augmentation.md

 ### Assembled Pipelines

+An interesting idea is to learn augmentation pipelines, a study initiated by [TANDA](https://arxiv.org/pdf/1709.01643.pdf).
+This area has seen rapid growth in recent years with both deeper theoretical understanding and practical implementations like [AutoAugment](https://openaccess.thecvf.com/content_CVPR_2019/papers/Cubuk_AutoAugment_Learning_Augmentation_Strategies_From_Data_CVPR_2019_paper.pdf).

-Recent work learns augmentation pipelines to determine the right subset of augmentation primitives, and the order in which they should be applied.
+The idea is to determine the right subset of augmentation primitives, and the order in which they should be applied.
 These pipelines are primarily built on top of a fixed set of generic transformations.
 Methods vary by the learning algorithm used, which can be